-- Gear shifts are assumed to take place instantly, without any duration - The option to use slipping clutch on 1st and 3rd gear is not included in model - The tyre slip is only considered as a limitation at a strict force level, but the partial slip is not considered.
+- Gear shifts are assumed to take place instantly, without any duration - The option to use slipping clutch on 1st and 3rd gear is not included in model - The tyre slip is only considered as a limitation at a strict force level, but the partial slip is not considered for simplification.
 The code line "we=vxratio/radius;" is hence not fully correct.
-Including the slip, the engine would run at somewhat higher speeds, leading to that it would lose its torque earlier, leading to worse acceleration performance.
-The calculation scheme in Equation [3.21] would be much less explicit. - Load transfer is assumed to take place instantly quick; Suspension effects as described in Section 3.3 are not included.
+Including the slip, the engine would run at somewhat higher speeds, leading to that it would lose its torque earlier, leading to worse acceleration performance. - Load transfer is assumed to take place instantly quick; delays due to Suspension compliance, as described in Section 3.3, are not included.

-Figure 3-36: Example of simulation of acceleration, using the code in Equation [3.21].
+Figure 3-35: Example of simulation of acceleration, using the code in Equation [3.23].

-3.3.10.3 Solution using integration over speed
+3.3.6.3 Solution using integration over speed

-An alternative way to calculate how speed varies with time is to separate the differential equation as follows:
+An alternative way to find the relation between v and t is to separate the differential equation: